ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-03-storage-and-retrieval.md

 - Pros :+1::
   - Appending and segment merging are **sequential write operations**, which are generally much faster than **random writes**.
 This performance difference applies both to traditional **spinning-disk** hard drives and to **flash-based** solid state drives (SSDs).
   - **Concurrency** and **crash recovery** are much simpler if files are immutable.
 For example, you don’t have to worry about the case where a crash happened while a value was being overwritten, leaving you with a file containing part of the old and part of the new value spliced together.
-  - Merging old segments avoids problems of data files getting **fragmented** over time.
+  - Merging old segments avoids problems of **data files** getting **fragmented** over time.
 - Cons :-1::
   - The hash table must **fit in memory**, so if you have a very large number of keys, you’re out of luck.
 In principle, you could maintain a hash map on disk, but unfortunately it is difficult to make an on-disk hash map perform well.
-It requires a lot of random access I/O, it is expensive to grow when it becomes full, and hash collisions require fiddly logic.
+It requires a lot of **random access I/O**, it is expensive to grow when it becomes full, and **hash collisions** require fiddly logic.
   - **Range queries** are not efficient.
 For example, you cannot easily fetch the values for all keys between `kitty00000` and `kitty99999`, you’d have to look up each key individually in the hash maps.
 - 👁️ Example of storage engines using a log-structured hash table: [Bitcask](https://en.wikipedia.org/wiki/Bitcask).